-Apoptosis is a physiological process in which cell death is brought about through a heavily regulated sequence of events.
-It leads to the programmed removal of specific cells, without harming nearby cells.
+Apoptosis is a physiological process in which cell death is brought about through a regulated sequence of events.
+It leads to the programmed removal of targeted cells, without harming nearby cells.
 Defects of this process play an important role in a variety of diseases.

-The intrinsic pathway mainly triggers apoptosis in response to internal stimuli:
+The intrinsic pathway triggers apoptosis in response to internal stimuli: